Random fields, large deviations and triviality in quantum field theory. Part I: Statement of the results

-In both cases, the renormalization scheme is similar to that of the perturbative renormalization.
+In both cases (d=2,3), the renormalization scheme is similar to that of the perturbative renormalization, cf. Gallavotti \cite{Gallavotti1}, \cite{Gallavotti2}.
 Still, the proof of the existence of these fields {\it and} their non triviality is a highly non-trivial task and is considered as a major achievement in the constructive quantum field theory program.
-In fact the difficulty is rather to prove that a regularized field with a given renormalization constants converges to some field that is non trivial and satisfies the OS axioms. \\ In dimension 4, the perturbative renormalization scheme requires the addition of other counter-terms, namely the constant coupling and wave function renormalization (see e.g \cite{Kleinert-S}, \cite{Collins}, \cite{Salmhofer}), and the modified Lagrangian will have the following form:
+In fact the difficulty is rather to prove that a regularized field with a given renormalization constants converges to some field that is non trivial and satisfies the OS axioms. \\ \\

+$\bullet$ {\it Dimension 4:} In this case, besides the mass renormalization term $(\delta m_{n})^{2}$, the perturbative renormalization procedure requires the addition of other counter-terms, namely the constant coupling and wave function renormalization (see e.g \cite{Kleinert-S}, \cite{Collins}, \cite{Salmhofer}); the modified Lagrangian density will have the following form:

+{\it Remark and notations:} In the complete Lagrangian density we have to add a vacuum renormalization term $v_{n}$, so that the full Lagrangian density is $L_{n}^{*}=L_{n}-v_{n}$: